lukemorton/pieces/README.md

 This will install `config/pieces.yml`, a layout and example header and footer into `hello_world/` for you.

-Once you've built the pieces and routes for your site all you have to do is run:
+Once you've built the components and routes for your site all you have to do is
+run:

 ```
 pieces build